 Bwindi Forest, home to the rare mountain gorilla

-In this Uganda travel guide, you can find travel information about things to do in Bwindi Impenetrable Forest and the different habituated gorilla families that reside in this park.
-If you want to know all the practical details about how to organise your gorilla trekking in Uganda - than check this article in the Roadtrip Uganda Before You Travel Section.
-If you want to get a better feeling of what to experience on a trekking day, than read this article.
+In this Uganda Travel Guide, you can find information about things to do in Bwindi Impenetrable Forest and the different habituated gorilla families that reside in this park.
+If you want to know all the practical details about how to organise your gorilla trekking in Uganda - than go to the Practical Info section, and check this article.
+If you want to get a better feeling of what to experience on a trekking day, than read this guide.

 Bwindi Impenetrable Forest is a national park located in Southwestern Uganda, bordering with Rwanda and Congo.
 The park is 321 km2 and the closest larger towns are Kabale, the gateway to pretty Lake Bunyonyi and Kisoro, a scruffy highland town.
 The name ‘Bwindi’ means Impenetrable - it's mist-covered hillsides are blanketed by one of Africa’s oldest and most biologically diverse rainforests.

 Gorilla trekking is the main attraction here, and permits must be booked well in advance through the UWA main office in Kampala.
-Obtaining a permit will cost around US$600 per person.
+A trekking permit costs US$ 700 per person.
 For all road trippers that hire a 4x4 with Roadtrip Uganda, we offer the service of obtaining gorilla permits on your behalf.
 Contact us for more details.

 Bwindo Forest is a fantastic birding destination.
 Are you into birding?
 Check Roadtrip Uganda's article on the best birding destinations in Uganda, here.